tariquldipu/COVID19-Logistic-Growth/README.md

 Acknowledgement--
 I took a lot of help from Google, Wolfram Community, Mathematica Stack Exchange forum while preparing this file.
 Specially the posts and comments of the following authors helped me a lot to navigate the right direction and understand the functions and underlying processes to a great extent-- Andy Ross, Thies Heidecke, James Ferrell, Vitaliy Kaurov, Robert Nachbar,  Chip Hurst, Francisco Rodríguez, Diego Zviovich, Anton Antonov, Robert Rimmer, Mads Bahrami

-Thanks to my partner in crime Jahid Jaman (xamanxahid@gmail.com) for providing me with the necessary computing resources.